DenSinH/GC-/src/Core/Flipper/idea.md

 or like
 in the shader I mean
 wait
-yeah I would want to just buffer the whole command, and the arrays into the SSBO, then send an array of increasing indices to the shader so that in the shader I know where in the data I need to look
+yeah I would want to just buffer the whole command, and the arrays into the command_SSBO, then send an array of increasing indices to the shader so that in the shader I know where in the data I need to look

 ##### phireToday at 11:43 AM